11ty/eleventy-import-disqus/README.md

 # eleventy-import-disqus

+This is an intermediate step to migrate off of Disqus altogether but keep static copies of existing comment content.

 ## [Live demo](https://www.zachleat.com/web/23-minutes/) (scroll down)

 ## Benefits:

+* Way speedier than Disqus and no third party JS.
 * Comments available without JS.
 * Properly maintains threading.
 * Uses gravatar for avatar images.
 * Works with any existing links to Disqus comments in the wild (and there isn’t an annoying delay while the Disqus loads and jumps to the comment).
 * Full control over markup and style of comments (samples provided below).

+## Drawbacks:

+You’ll need a new mechanism to _add_ comments.

 ## Get your Disqus XML